+A glass door is an excellent way to bring extra light into your home.
+Glass doors open up one room to the next, allowing for fewer darker spaces in the house.
 Glass doors, like French doors, are great options for a house, but what if you would like a little privacy?

 Window Tint

-There are different types of window tints; some still let some light past through as they provide privacy, while others completely block anyone’s view from seeing the inside of the house from the outside.
+There are different types of window tints; some still let some light pass through as they provide privacy, while others completely block anyone’s view from seeing the inside of the house from the outside.

 You can select from a bunch of colors, textures, and designs.
-You can either go for a practical standard one that does the job perfectly or choose some fun ones that add to the house’s interior.
+You can either go for a practical standard that does the job perfectly or choose fun ones that add to the house’s interior.

-There is also a translucent window film where soft light could come in and brighten a room but still provides a visual barrier.
+There is also a translucent window film where soft light could come in and brighten a room but still provide a visual barrier.
 Then there is a whiteout window film usually seen in meeting rooms and retail stores where it has the opacity and two-side privacy given by a blackout film, but then there’s a soft light that comes through the film like in a translucent film covered window.

 There is also specialized solar window film that protects individuals and their furniture items from the sun’s harmful UV rays as an added benefit to providing privacy.